 The food varies by region.
 Many families enjoy the traditional Thanksgiving turkey.
 Others serve their own traditional foods such as mole, enchiladas, various chorizo dishes, soups, etc.

-For more information, check out this interesting article about Mexican Thanksgiving from Vice.
+For more information, check out this interesting article about Mexican Thanksgiving.

 My Thanksgiving in Tijuana